 In addition to the fact that you are following God’s will and providing your Church with the resources it needs to carry out the work of Jesus Christ here on earth, those who embrace tithing report that this approach has numerous benefits.
 The satisfaction that comes from gratefully sharing your blessings is tremendous.

-Ultimately, those who tithe often feel that the practice brings more joy, more peace, more contentment and more balance to their lives.
+Ultimately, those who tithe often feel that the practice brings more joy, peace, contentment, balance, and freedom to their lives.

 “Give and gifts will be given to you; a good measure, packed together, shaken down, and overflowing, will be poured into your lap.
 For the measure with which you measure will in return to measured out to you.” - Luke 6:38